M-Valentino/ICat/README.md

 # ICat
 Have you ever wanted to know what an image looks like without having to leave the terminal?
 Well you're in luck!
-Now you can "cat" images with this utility called ICat!
+Now you can "cat" images with this utility called ICat (short for image cat)!
 ICat works by reading images and converting them to ASCII text.
-Images printed to the terminal are at most 40x40 pixels and are displayed in 5 colors.
+Images printed to the terminal are at most 40x40 pixels and are displayed in greyscale with 5 colors.

+ICat is primarily built with Python.
 ### Requirements
 The following is needed on your Mac or Linux installation in order to run ICat:
 - Python3